Frank Crawford: Michigan

 After graduating from Yale, Crawford enrolled at the University of Michigan School of Law, receiving his law degree in 1893.
 As a first-year law student, Crawford was both the unpaid coach and a substitute player for the 1891 Michigan Wolverines football team.
 He helped lead the team to a 4–5 record.
-He has been identified by several sources as the first football coach in University of Michigan history.
+He has been identified by several sources as the first football coach in program history.
 Other sources indicate that Crawford and Mike Murphy were the joint head coaches of the 1891 Michigan football team.
 Others state that Murphy relinquished the coaching duties to Crawford midway through the season to allow him to focus on his duties as trainer.
 The Chicago Daily Tribune reported in November 1891 that the Michigan team was "coached systematically" by Murphy, Crawford, Horace Greely Prettyman and James Duffy.

 While attending Michigan, Crawford also played for the Michigan Wolverines baseball team in 1892 and 1893.
 He led the team with a .976 fielding average in 1892.
 Crawford appeared in 17 games at catcher and left fielder for the Wolverines in 1892 and was among the team's leaders in runs (tied for second with 20), stolen bases (tied for second with 13) and putouts (second with 115).
 He was also selected as the captain of the 1893 baseball team.

-In his history of the University of Michigan, Wilfred Byron Shaw cites Crawford's hiring as a watershed moment in the history of the school's football program: "A new era in the history of football at Michigan began in 1891, when with a fair schedule and an experienced coach, Frank Crawford (Yale, '91), '93l, the systematic development of a team began ..."
-Although football had been played at Michigan without a coaching staff since 1879, the Associated Press noted at the time of Crawford's death that Crawford "is credited with introducing football at the University of Michigan in 1891."
+In his history of the University of Michigan, Wilfred Byron Shaw cites Crawford's hiring as a watershed moment in the history of the school's football program: "A new era in the history of football at Michigan began in 1891, when with a fair schedule and an experienced coach, [Crawford], the systematic development of a team began".
+Although football had been played at Michigan without a coaching staff since 1879, the Associated Press noted at the time of Crawford's death that he "is credited with introducing football at the University of Michigan in 1891."

 Baker

 In November 1892, Crawford served as "a paid coach-captain player" for the football team at Baker University at Baldwin, Kansas.
-Crawford reportedly "brought many innovations," including the training table, to Baker's football program.
+He reportedly "brought many innovations," including the training table, to Baker's football program.
 He played at right halfback and quarterback, leading Baker to the Kansas state championship and a 2–1 record in "the triangular league," including victories over Washburn (44–0) and Kansas (18–0).
 Baker had an overall record of 2–3 on the season.
 In December 1892, the Leavenworth Times reported that Crawford had "succeeded in instilling sufficient foot ball lore into the western farmers to accomplish the defeat of the University of Kansas team by the Baker eleven last week."
 In May 1893, The Baker Beacon reported: "The Baker team was ably coached and captained by Frank Crawford who had learned the game at Yale and by the close of the season the team ... was in excellent condition."